eXascaleInfolab/bench-vldb20/README.md

 ```

 - *Remarks*:
-    - The full test suite will take a sizeable amount of time to run (up to 2 days depending on the hardware) and will produce up to 15GB of output files with all recovered data and plots unless stopped early.
     - The algorithms `tkcm` and `spirit` can not handle multiple incomplete time series.
 These two allgorithms are incompatible with resp. scenarios `miss_disj`, `miss_over`, `mcar` and `blackout`.

 ### Parametrized execution